- Program Leads

 The SFU Surrey - TD Community Engagement Centre is partnering with Pathways to Education, a program for youth in low-income communities that helps students graduate from high school and successfully transition onto post-secondary education, training, or employment.
 Pathways addresses systemic barriers to education by providing leadership, expertise, and a community-based program proven to lower dropout rates.
 The program is being offered for the first time in Surrey, and will provide a range of supports for youth including free tutoring, social and mentoring activities, one-to-one educational support, bus passes, grocery cards, scholarships and positive relationships with adult role models.

-The SFU Surrey - TD Community Engagement Centre is offering a virtually-delivered Racing Readers program for Surrey children in grades 2 to 5.
+The SFU Surrey - TD Community Engagement Centre is offering a virtually-delivered Racing Readers program for Surrey children in grades 2 to 5, attending Newton or Georges Vanier elementary schools.
 The program is a series of 8 sessions that help children develop literacy skills and physical and social well-being.
 Children participate in reading, writing and numeracy exercises and physical activities.
 SFU students offer support and act as positive role models for program participants.

 The SuperChefs Cookery empowers children in the battle against childhood obesity by teaching the essentials of balanced nutrition, food preparation, and social etiquette toward inspiring lifelong habits of physical and social well-being.
 Under the direction of world class professional chefs and educators, students learn in an enriched setting focussed upon the joy of cooking while engaging in a residential program featuring team-building, athletic and artistic pursuits.